brown2020/sodoku/README.md

 - **Real-time Conflict Detection** - Instantly highlights invalid placements
 - **Number Highlighting** - Click any number to highlight all matching cells
 - **Pencil Marks (Notes)** - Toggle Notes mode to add candidate numbers to empty cells
+- **Auto Notes** - One-click candidate fill that can stay in sync as you play
 - **Auto-check (Optional)** - Highlight incorrect entries as you play

 ### Game Controls